johnnyshih99/overbond/README.md

   * yield is given in percentages
 * The first row of csv is the title header
 * all terms/yield are of different values
+* There's at least one gov bond with a term less than all corp bonds and a gov bond with a term greater than all corp bonds for spread_to_curve

 ## Reasoning behind technical choices
 I chose rspec for testing because I've never tried it before and so I thought it's a good chance to get familiar with it